aorumbayev/algokit-core/api/README.md

 ### Algod

 The `algod.oas2.json` is taken directly from [go-algorand](https://github.com/algorand/go-algorand/blob/master/daemon/algod/api/algod.oas2.json).
-To convert the spec to OpenAPI 3.0, use `cargo api convert-openapi` which runs the TypeScript script [scripts/convert-openapi.ts](scripts/convert-openapi.ts) via [swagger converter](https://converter.swagger.io/) endpoint.
+To convert the spec to OpenAPI 3.0, use `cargo api convert-algod` which runs the TypeScript script [scripts/convert-openapi.ts](scripts/convert-openapi.ts) via [swagger converter](https://converter.swagger.io/) endpoint.

+### Indexer

+The `indexer.oas2.json` is taken directly from [indexer](https://github.com/algorand/indexer/blob/master/api/indexer.oas2.json).
+To convert the spec to OpenAPI 3.0, use `cargo api convert-indexer` which runs the same TypeScript conversion script.

-The current approach is to manually edit and tweak the algod.oas2.json fixing known issues from the go-algorand spec, then use the custom Rust OAS generator to generate clients from the v3 spec.
+The current approach is to manually edit and tweak the OAS2 specs fixing known issues from the source repositories, then use the custom Rust OAS generator to generate clients from the v3 specs.
 OpenAPI v3 is preferred for client generation as it offers enhanced schema features, better component reusability, and improved type definitions compared to v2.

 ## Generator Configuration

 The custom Rust generator is configured with:

-- **Package name**: `algod_client`
+- **Package names**: `algod_client`, `indexer_client`
 - **Msgpack detection**: Automatic handling of binary-encoded fields
 - **Algorand extensions**: Support for signed transaction via a vendor extension
 - **Type safety**: Complete OpenAPI to Rust type mapping